DeepBrainChain/DeepBrainChain-MainChain/docs/freq_ask_questions/nominator_validator_EN.md

 ### How does the block producer change the commission ratio?

-In the [account list (Network > Account actions)](https://test.dbcwallet.io/#/staking/actions), click the three dots on the right, and then click "Change Beneficiary’s preference" is fine.
+In the [account list (Network > Account actions)](https://test.dbcwallet.io/#/staking/actions), click the three dots on the right, and then click `Change validator preferences`.

 ![image-20210501000000004](freq_ask_questions.assets/image-20210501000000004.png)